ivandfx/DFXWinTweaks/README.md

 DFX Tweaker is available in these languages:
 - Spanish
 - English
+Since version 1.6, DFX Tweaker has multiple languages.
+Older releases are only in Spanish.

 ## Why DFX Tweaker?
 Because I needed a tool to disable Windows Update and Defender, and I came across AikonCWD W10 Script, a small tool that did what I wanted with some other options.